Vacharaphol MRT station

 Vacharaphol station (สถานีวัชรพล) is a Bangkok MRT station on the Pink Line.
-The station is located on Ram Inthra Road, near the interesection of Ram Inthra Road with Chalong Rat Expressway in Bang Khen district, Bangkok.
+The station is located on Ram Inthra Road, near the intersection of Ram Inthra Road with Chalong Rat Expressway in Bang Khen district, Bangkok.
 The station has four exits.
 It opened on 21 November 2023 as part of trial operations on the entire Pink Line.
 It is planned to be an interchange station with the MRT Grey Line in the future.